How to prepare for a presentation at work: 7 confidence-boosting tips

 - You can’t go into as much detail as you would like due to time constraints.

-These are areas where you’re more likely to get hard questions, so come with some additional resources to back it up.
+These are areas where you’re more likely to get hard questions, so come ready to defend your facts and reasoning.

 3. Write an outline that’s to the point and leaves room for conversation.